Housing is a human right.

 We’ve seen some progress, but it’s not enough to fully address our rental affordability emergency.

-The Malinauskas Government has committed to building several hundred new public homes, over the new few years, a start, but it barely make a dent to the level of demand.
-Even with the reverising of the the previous state government’s plans to sell 500 public homes, it’s still just a fraction of what we need, especially when analysis by Homelessness Australia indicates that SA, ultimately, has a shortage of 32,000 public housing homes.
+The Malinauskas Government has committed to building 1,000 new public homes by the end of 2026, a start, but it barely make a dent to the level of demand, and its future targets fall well below what’s needed, even below what’s needed to match populatin growth.
+It’s still just a fraction of what we need, especially when analysis by Homelessness Australia indicates that SA, ultimately, has a shortage of 32,000 public housing homes.

 We’ve seen action, thanks to community pressure, on making renting fairer, particularly the state government’s decision, as part of the Review of the Residential Tenancy Act, to end no-cause evictions and lease non-renewals, meaning landlords and real estate agents will have to provide a specific reason.